 — The Ranking —

 City leaders should focus efforts to make public procurement truly attractive to small business, beginning with accessibility and innovation.
 Both categories feed off one another since innovation outcomes thrive on increased competition of ideas, which in turn are facilitated through making it easy for new actors to take part.
 Further, we found that procurements open to innovation attract diverse small business.

 We found no evidence that this requires fancy e-procurement systems - our top cities on both accessibility and innovation use a variety of in-house and contracted platforms.
 In fact, cities achieved both excellent and poor results with almost any procurement platform on the market - or their proprietary systems.
 Atlanta leaped from 27th to 2nd rank in less than 9 months by offering a direct link to its bids on the city home page and migrating to a more accessible platform.
 Cities scored highly on accessibility by paying attention to the user journey from easy discovery of business opportunities to their decision to take bid.

-This study validates some fundamentals already known to many urban innovators: Cities are still far from publishing enough procurements with real opportunities for start-ups and new ideas.
+This study continues to validate some fundamentals already known to many urban innovators: Cities are still far from publishing enough procurements with real opportunities for start-ups and new ideas.
 But, the fact that the number of cities who did not publish innovative procurements dropped to just two should give us hope that a trend is emerging.

 Take New York City as an example: In the period of this study, the city published 1010 solicitations in the City Record, of which we identified thirteen as innovative.
 That is a mere 1.3% of transactions.
 Boston, on the other hand delivered the same total number of innovative procurements, constituting about 6.7% of the city’s total procurements.
 It indicates a higher penetration of the city’s innovation agenda across its departments, but also a greater willingness to give vendors room to shape the scope.

 What should your city do next?